-This shop 1 is designed to provide students who plan to enter this program with the basic skills and abilities necessary for success in the program.
+In the 4th Term, students choosing Marketing as their Shop will begin in Shop 1.
+This is designed to provide students who plan to enter this program with the basic skills and abilities necessary for success in the program.
 Students will be given the opportunity to progress at their own rate by use of competency based projects and methods of instruction.
 Students will have the opportunity to participate in a mentoring program with junior/senior level students in a variety of job-site situations in the Mall Stores.
 Hands-on learning activities in the Mall, as well as related instruction, will give each student an opportunity for self-expression through meaningful experiences.
-Computer applications will be utilized to design promotional flyers, create advertisements and allow participation in a team advertising project.
+Computer applications will be utilized to design promotional flyers, create advertisements, and participate in a team advertising project.
 This project is designed for the student to obtain an understanding of the role of marketing in keeping up with industry standards.

-The Marketing Mall Stores provide each student with experiential learning activities, aid in the development of basic skills, marketing skills and work skills.
+The Marketing Mall Stores provide each student with experiential learning activities which aid in the development of basic marketing and work ready skills.
 Each student is challenged to achieve acceptable performance at a rate that is consistent with their ability, interest and initiative.
 Competency-based learning materials provide activities that allow each student the opportunity to participate, and perform tasks that are appropriate to marketing occupations.
-At this level, marketing activities include: purchasing for resale, merchandising products, inventory control systems for retail, cash control systems for retail, materials handling, safety and store maintenance, business and technology applications for retail, entry level retail occupations and entry level/retail promotional occupations, and portfolio development.
+At this level, marketing studies and activities include: customer relations, retail, advertising, and financial analysis.
+Students will learn purchasing for resale, merchandising products, and inventory control systems using a point of service system.
+In addition, students learn the importance and are responsible for cash/credit control systems, cash/credit handling, and cash/credit management for the Marketing Mall Stores.